 Create Virtual Hosts for Apache HTTP

-Virtual hosts in Apache are important.
-They let you manage settings for many domains on one server.
-Virtual hosts are like server blocks in Nginx.
-This guide will show you how to set up a virtual host for a domain, which we’ll call “example-domain.com.”
-Replace this with your real domain name as you follow the steps.
+Functionally, virtual hosts in Apache allow you to manage multiple domains on one server, similar to server blocks in Nginx.
+For this guide, we will demonstrate setting up a virtual host for a domain we will call “example.com.”
+However, remember to replace this with your actual domain name as you follow the steps.

-After creating the directory, we need to assign ownership to it using the $USER environment variable like so:
+After creating the directory, assign ownership using the $USER environment variable:

 ls -l /var/www/

-Next, let’s create a sample index.html page using the nano text editor:
+Next, create a sample index.html page using the nano text editor:

 <html>